Data Collaboration Analysis with Orthonormal Basis Selection and Alignment: Related Works

 Conceptually, our ODC formulation shares the same mathematical backbone as these multi-set Procrustes methods: under our orthonormal-basis assumption on the secret bases in \S~\ref{section: ODC}, basis alignment in ODC can be written as

 which is a multi-view OPP over the anchor representations $\matr{A}_i$.
-What fundamentally distinguishes ODC is the \emph{role} played by this optimization and the way we exploit its non-uniqueness.
+What fundamentally distinguishes ODC is the \emph{role} it plays and the way we exploit its non-uniqueness.
 Existing multi-view Procrustes approaches typically fix one view as a template, or implicitly choose a particular $Z$ (e.g., via the SVD of concatenated data) and then interpret the resulting orthogonal transforms as \emph{the} alignment; the fact that the solution set of~\eqref{eq:mv-procrustes-generic} is closed under right-multiplication by a common orthogonal matrix is treated as a benign identifiability issue and is not analyzed in connection with downstream learning objectives~\cite{Haxby2011CommonModel, Lorbert2012KernelHyperalignment, Nie2018AWP, Dong2022GrassmannProcrustes, Grave2019WassersteinProcrustes, Peng2021ProcrustesKGE}.

 In contrast, our notion of \emph{orthogonal concordance}~\ref{def:orth_concordance} elevates this indeterminacy to the main object of study.
 Assuming orthonormal secret bases $\matr{F}_i$, we show that there exists a common matrix $\matr{F}$ and orthogonal matrices $\matr{O}_i$ such that $\matr{F}_i = \matr{F} \matr{O}_i$, and that any Procrustes solution can be written in the form $\matr{G}_i^\star = \matr{O}_i^\top \matr{O}$ for an \emph{arbitrary} global orthogonal matrix $\matr{O}$.
 Consequently, all aligned representations $\matr{F}_i \matr{G}_i^\star$ collapse to the same product $\matr{F} \matr{O}$, and every choice of $\matr{O}$ in the Procrustes equivalence class yields \emph{identical} downstream predictions for distance-based models (and, empirically, near-identical performance more broadly).
 This invariance property — that the entire multi-set Procrustes solution set induces the same collaborative model — is what we call orthogonal concordance, and it is specific to the DC setting with orthonormal secret bases and anchor-only access to the data.